 Scale across cores and servers enable it to support anything from small single stack simulations to core network emulation.

-A modern, intuitive, browser interface with accelerates the learning curve by providing a familiar interface while offering unique scaling capabilities to fully automated load test across thousands of endpoints.
+A modern, intuitive, browser interface accelerates the learning curve by providing a familiar interface while offering unique scaling capabilities to fully automated load test across thousands of endpoints.

 Valid8 Test Description Language (VTDL) offers an alternative methodology for modeling system behavior using state-machines within a structured architecture derived from the OSI 7-layer model.
 Designed by engineers to be a pragmatic solution for all types of protocol testing, it borrows from SDL and TTCN and builds upon them offering some unique capabilities.